samsalt/rustNote/src/9_2_result.md

 # Notes on Recoverable Errors with `Result` in Rust

-This note summarizes how to handle recoverable errors in Rust using the `Result<T, E>` enum.

 ## 1\.
 The `Result` Enum

 Rust handles recoverable errors with the `Result<T, E>` enum.
 It has two variants: